fetzerch/fetzerch.github.io/_posts/2014-08-23-fritzcollectd.md

 At the time of writing, there were mainly two alternative approaches documented that are worth mentioning.

-At first, there is a [snippet][fbstatus] available which is based on a Perl script.
+At first, there was only a snippet available which is based on a Perl script.
 Besides the statistics available over UPnP the example also collects additional data scraped from the router's web interface.
 Unfortunately even the simple version wasn't fast enough in my environment to retrieve the data reliably using a 10 second interval.